09/22/2023 by Christine Morris

 Cold chain improvements have seen growing importance even outside the food and beverage industry.
 One example is UPS Healthcare developing a system and opening facilities to move medicines safely.
 Part of their plan includes using reusable cold chain packaging.
 In addition, Amazon is working on insulation packaging to reduce material waste and replace 735,000 pounds of plastic film, 3.15 million pounds of cotton fiber, and 15 million pounds of non-recyclable plastic.

-Labor shortages are common among other industries, making this another trend in the food and beverage industry.
-As a result, hiring warehouse workers in the U.S. is becoming near impossible.
-In July 2021, the number of job openings in the warehouse and transportation industry hit record highs.
+Labor shortages are common among other industries, making this another relatable trend in the food and beverage industry.
+As a result, hiring workers in the U.S. is becoming near impossible.
+According to a recent U.S. Bureau of Labor Statistics’ report, 750,000 jobs are unfilled in the manufacturing sector, despite unemployment being at historically low levels.
+This echoes Deloitte’s prediction that 2.1 million manufacturing jobs will remain unfilled in the U.S. by 2030.

 Over the years, consumers and their choices in food and beverage and their preferred shopping habits, have become more complex.
 Because of this, there is a greater assortment of products than ever, with more items requiring temperature control as consumers move away from processed foods and look for fresher, healthier items.
 Consequently, the supply chain for grocery continues to evolve as the message from consumers is clear.
 They want what they want, when they want it, where they want it, and expect businesses to respond to their demands.

 In speaking to consumer shopping preferences, it looks like online grocery shopping, food delivery, and food subscription boxes are here to stay.
-Whether quarantining or not, many consumers like the option to receive food and beverage products at their door.
+Many consumers prefer the option to receive food and beverage products at their door.
 For instance, a recent Forbes article shared that 60 percent of consumers now order delivery or pickup at least once a week, with takeout predicted to rise to 21 percent of restaurant industry sales by 2025.
 Additionally, it was shared that 73 percent of consumers recently bought groceries online.

-Recently, coffee prices have reached a 10-year high, with analysts expecting tightness in the market through 2023.
+Recently, coffee prices have reached a 10-year high, with analysts expecting tightness in the market to continue.
 Currently, the commodity has seen its value surge more than 80 percent this year.

 The last time coffee prices rose and hit their highest was in 2011.
 Brazil faced similar issues that year in growing its coffee crop.
 Alongside the bad weather faced this year, global supply constraints have had an impact on the coffee market too.

-The demand for refrigerated warehouses is soaring, but it’s getting harder to both find and build more of it.
+The demand for refrigerated warehouses is soaring, but it’s getting harder to both find and build more of them.
 Temperature-controlled storage is critical to many sectors, from grocery to pharmaceutical companies.
-The growing demand for cold storage facilities comes from the need to stock Covid vaccines, and companies that need those warehouses for perishable goods.
+The growing demand for cold storage facilities comes from the need to stock temperature-controlled pharmaceuticals like Covid vaccines, and companies that need those warehouses for other perishable goods.
 Because of this, the total capacity of refrigerated warehouses worldwide increased by 16.7 percent from 2018 to 2020.
-Additionally, the global warehousing and storage market size is expected to have grown from 426 billion in 2020 to 447.6 billion in 2021.
 By 2025, it’s estimated to reach 627.5 billion.

 No matter the trends in the food and beverage industry, having a logistics resource, consultant, or expert is one way to stay ahead.
-Whatever phrase you want to use but ultimately, have support on your side for any complex situations.
-This is where a third-party logistics company (3pl) such as Trinity can come in.
+Whatever phrase you want to use but ultimately, have support on your side for any complex situation.
+This is where a third-party logistics company (3PL), such as Trinity Logistics, can come in.
 We can help you find creative solutions to your logistics challenges.

-With over 40 years in business and cold storage provider Burris Logistics as our parent company, we’re experienced in both cold chain and complicated situations.
-We stay knowledgeable on what’s going on in your industry and keep you updated too.
+We also stay knowledgeable on what’s going on in your industry and aim to keep you updated too.
 We know, even in times of disruption, your industry doesn’t stop, so neither do we.

 If you’re ready to have Trinity Logistics on your side for logistics support and expertise, no matter the industry trends, then let’s get connected.